ravinayak/programming_practice/grind_75/bst_from_traversals/bst_from_traversals.md

 1. PreOrder: Root, Left, Right
 2. PostOrder: Left, Right, Root
+3. Inorder: Left, Root, Right
-3. Level Order: Every 1st element of a subtree is its root
+4. Level Order: Every 1st element of a subtree is its root

+Summary:

+1. All traversal combinations except level order traversal combination can use left_inorder size to calculate the left/right subtrees for the other traversal type
+   a.
+Preorder + Inorder
+   b.
+Postorder + Inorder
+   c.
+Preorder + Postorder

-How to Construct BT from traversal combinations:
+   => In all these combinations, we can use left_inorder.size to calculate left subtree for the other traversal type How to Construct BT from traversal combinations:

+   root_data = preorder[0]
+   root_data_index_inorder = inorder.index(root_data)

+   left_inorder = inorder[0..(root_data_index_inorder - 1)]
+   right_inorder = inorder[(root_data_index_inorder + 1)..]

+   left_preorder = preorder[1..(left_inorder.size)]
+   right_preorder = preorder[(left_inorder.size + 1)..]

+2. We can also calculate left/right preorder using alternate ways such as left_subtree_max value or through selection of elements which are present in left_inorder but those are expensive operations.
+Using size allows us to prepare left_preorder array in O(1) time

+3. Inorder + Level Order Traversal => This cannot be solved using left_inorder.size and needs us to explicitly select elements from left_inorder to prepare left_level_order

-To construct a tree from any traversal, the core idea is to \_Recursively build left subtree, right subtree, and root of the left, right subtrees
+To construct a tree from any traversal, the core idea is to Recursively build left subtree, right subtree, and root of the left, right subtrees

 1. Preorder Traversal + Inorder Traversal =>